From Passkey to Wallet: What Product Ownership Should Feel Like

 Industry benchmark for traditional paper and email registration: 10–28%.
 QR-based registration on mobile, when the page is well-designed and there are zero friction points, achieves mobile web completion rates closer to those of modern checkout flows — the Baymard Institute places average mobile checkout abandonment at around 72%, with streamlined one-page flows consistently outperforming multi-step forms (Baymard Institute Cart Abandonment Research).
 A passkey flow that eliminates the password-creation step removes the single biggest source of mid-registration abandonment.

 Doubling or tripling registration rates on a product line of 500,000 annual units is not a UX metric.
 It is a first-party data asset worth millions in direct marketing, service revenue, and customer lifetime value.
-The connected product ROI breakdown quantifies what that relationship is worth in real terms.
+The connected product ROI calculation quantifies what that relationship is worth in real terms.

 First-Party Data at a Moment When It Matters Most